 Due to the natural variations that occur with ochres, we are unable to ensure specific colours can be produced or repeated.
 We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if consistent colour is required.

 Ochre colours vary from pocket to pocket, we maintain the variety and uniqueness of colour from each natural pocket where possible.
 This means that we cannot produce standard swatches for our pigments.
-Choose from the range available in the mine shop, or to discuss individual requirements contact either Ray or Jonathan.
+Choose from the range available in the mine shop, or to telephone to discuss your requirements.

 The use of natural ochres is ecologically sound,